How auditing with AMaT leads to quality improvement

 Sharing experience and resources

-Speakers at the Clinical Audit Conference provide their talk resources for the benefit of delegates.
+Speakers at the AMaT Conference provide their talk resources for the benefit of delegates.

-You can access the Clinical Audit Conference resources (opens in a new window), and request login details by contacting conference@amat.co.uk
+You can access the AMaT Conference resources (opens in a new window), and request login details by contacting conference@amat.co.uk

 AMaT Academy